lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ### External ether drained

-If external ether sources fail or experience a severe mass-slashing event, external shares remain in circulation whilst bad debt accrues in the stETH external ether supply (i.e., the `stETH.getPooledEthBySharesRoundUp(liability) > TV` invariant broken for a vault or a group of vaults).
+If external ether sources fail or experience a severe mass-slashing event, external shares remain in circulation whilst bad debt accrues in the stETH external ether supply (i.e., the `liability > stETH.getSharesByPooledEth(TV)` invariant broken for a vault or a group of vaults).

 Losses can be covered by:
 - replenishing the staking vaults accrued bad debt with additional funds;